angular/angular/aio/content/guide/deployment.md

 ### Enable runtime production mode

 In addition to build optimizations, Angular also has a runtime production mode.
-Angular apps run in development mode by default, as you can see by the following message on the browser console:
+Angular applications run in development mode by default, as you can see by the following message on the browser console:

 <code-example format="nocode">